Eclipses, Cosmic Clockwork of the Ancients

 Lunar Orbit

 Lunar orbit and rotation are also the only two fundamental motions presenting both ease of counting and such an easy comparison of their ratio.
 This fact is important to naked-eye astronomy and is the likely method of attaining accuracy in ancient astronomies.
 Rotations can be counted and accurately timed using an observation position, a foresight, and a bright star.
 Each time the star passes the foresight, a rotation has occurred.
-Using the same star, lunar orbits and earth rotations can be directly counted and their ratio easily determined.
+Using the same stellar reference, lunar orbits and earth rotations can be directly counted and their ratio easily determined.

 Table 3.
 Sidereal Lunar Orbit